 When to use

-- You need dedicated read-optimized projections.
+- You need read-optimized projections for fast queries.

 Trade-offs